Chart Color Schemes

 Lake Munmorah ranks among the oldest 10% of areas nationwide

 Lake Munmorah's median age is 50 years, which is significantly higher than Greater Sydney's 37 years and the national average of 38 years.
-Compared to Greater Sydney, Lake Munmorah has a higher percentage of residents aged 75-84 (14.3%) but fewer residents aged 25-34 (8.7%).
+Compared to Greater Sydney, Lake Munmorah has a higher proportion of residents aged 75-84 (14.4%) but fewer residents aged 25-34 (8.7%).
 This concentration of 75-84 year-olds is well above the national average of 6.1%.
-Between the 2021 Census and the present, the percentage of Lake Munmorah's population in the 75 to 84 age group has grown from 12.0% to 14.3%, while the percentage of residents aged 85 and above increased from 3.1% to 4.6%.
-Meanwhile, the percentage of residents aged 45-54 has declined from 10.8% to 8.5%, and the percentage of residents aged 25-34 has dropped from 10.1% to 8.7%.
-By 2041, Lake Munmorah's age composition is expected to change significantly.
-The number of residents aged 85 and above is projected to grow by 85%, reaching 442 from 239.
-This demographic shift will be led by the growth of the 85+ group, with residents aged 65 and older representing 99% of anticipated population growth.
-Conversely, both the 65-74 age group and the 15-24 age group are expected to decrease in number.
+Between the 2021 Census and the present, the proportion of Lake Munmorah's population aged 75 to 84 has grown from 12.0% to 14.4%, while the proportion aged 85+ has increased from 3.1% to 4.6%.
+Conversely, the proportion of residents aged 45 to 54 has declined from 10.8% to 8.5%, and the proportion of those aged 25 to 34 has dropped from 10.1% to 8.7%.
+By 2041, Lake Munmorah is expected to experience notable shifts in its age composition, with the 85+ group projected to grow by 85%, reaching 442 people from 239.
+The demographic aging trend continues as residents aged 65 and older are expected to represent 98% of the population growth.
+Conversely, both the 65-74 age group and the 15-24 age group are projected to decrease in numbers.